Gdoc/Admin

 Endnotes

-3. Here is the interactive version of this chart in which you can download the data, compare these countries with other countries, and in which you find information on the data sources.
+3. Here is the interactive version of this chart in which you can download the data, compare these countries with other countries, and find information on the data sources.

 Feltran-Barbieri, R., & Féres, J. G. (2021) – Degraded pastures in Brazil: improving livestock production and forest restoration.
 Royal Society Open Science, 8(7), 201854.